 Professionals provide accountability.
 It's also their job to know what works and what doesn't, specifically for you.

-With professionals, your chances of going wrong will be low, but it’s still good to learn as much as you can from other sources.
+Much of what you read in books or on the web will be generalized for the average person.
+Professionals will often have enough experience to know what works better for different types of people.
+With professionals, your chances of going wrong will be low, but it's still good to learn as much as you can from other sources.
 From winners, your dangers are much higher.

 Just because a diet worked on your friend, doesn't mean it'll work with you – she could have just gotten lucky, or your body types could be completely different.